aws-samples/aws-hybrid-storage-workshop/scenario-1/module-4/README.md

 </p></details>

-## 3. Create a clone from your orginal Frankfurt to present in London
+## 3. Create a clone from your first gateway volume and present it in London

 <details>
 <summary><strong>Create a clone from Gateway 1 to Gateway 2(expand for details)</strong></summary><p>